Scripting

 You can access the response of your HTTP request via the response object.

-Please note that the response object is only available in the "Run on Success" code block, and will otherwise be null.
+Please note that the response object is only available in the "Run on Success" code block, as well as in the "Run on Failure" code block in case there was an HTTP response (i.e., a status code of 4xx or 5xx), and will otherwise be null.

 Getting the Response Body